• 3 Bedrooms

 The master suite is on one side of the home, with a king-sized bed, office space, walk-in-closet and full en-suite bathroom.
 Another side of the home has the powder room and then a hallway that leads to the other two bedrooms (each with a queen-sized bed) and shared bathroom.
 The home sleeps 6 in total.

-Linens, towels, etc. will all be included for your stay.
-If desired, please make use of our cookware, dishes, silverware, cutlery, modest and huge appliances —-everything there is available for your use and convenience during your stay.
+Linens, towels, etc. will all be supplied for your stay.
+If desired, please make use of our cookware, dishes, silverware, cutlery, modest and sizable appliances —-everything there is available for your use and convenience during your stay.

 Don’t hesitate to contact us with any questions that you may have.